kennethcxv/basic-html-page/README.md

 - `results.png` — screenshot of the page output
 - `README.md` — this documentation

----

 ## Deployment Instructions

-1. Upload `index.html` to a free hosting service such as GitHub Pages, 000WebHost, or InfinityFree.
+- Upload index.html to a free hosting platform like GitHub Pages, 000WebHost, InfinityFree.
-2. Confirm the page is accessible on a smartphone or external device.
+- Ensure page works and is viewable on smart phones and other external devices.
-3. Provide the URL above for grading.
+- Submit URL above for grading.

----